healeycodes/golfcart/README.md

 )
 ```

-However, I didn't realise how restrictive my design goals were.
+However, I didn't realise how restrictive this design goal was.
 A problem I ran into early was accessing an item from a literal.

 ```javascript
 [1][0] // This evaluates to [0] because Golfcart thinks it's two lists